-I.K Accounting and Taxation can help you minimise tax obligations by claiming legitimate deductions.
+I.K Accounting and Taxation can help you by preparing tax returns over the phone.
+We can also minimise your tax obligations by claiming legitimate deductions.
 All sorts of services regarding Tax, BAS, GCT, FBT Returns etc are offered at I.K Accounting and Taxation.

 Fee and Charges.

 Company Tax Return - From $300

 Real Estate Trust Account Audits.

 We are qualified estate agent trust account auditors and can provide independent assurance on the operation of your trust accounts.
 Our professional teams provide their auditing service in a timely and effective manner allowing your agency to fully comply with NSW regulations without unnecessary hindrance to your staff.

 One of the most crucial steps in starting a new business or restructuring an old one is to get it right regarding company structure.
 Changing company's structure again and again will cost you time and money, therefore why not do it right the first time.